 You'll be staying in the spacious and newly renovated Dan y Gyrn bunkhouse.
 We're proud to be the most centrally located bunkhouse in the Brecon Beacons in terms of our proximity to Corn Du and Pen y Fan.

-Dan y Gyrn is located on Blaenglyn Farm which is a seventeenth-century Grade II listed working farm.
-Nestled in the verdant Upper Tarell valley, just 6 miles south-west of Brecon, you really don't get better than this.
+Dan y Gyrn is located on Blaenglyn Farm which is a 17th-century Grade II listed working farm.
+Nestled in the verdant Upper Tarell Valley, just six miles south-west of Brecon, you really don't get better than this.

 Protect our special places

 It's one of our chief philosophies that special places are forever and for everyone.
 You could be part of protecting and saving special places for future generations just by joining one of our holidays.

 Make a difference

 Here at the National Trust this is what we're all about.
 We love championing practical hands-on conservation as that's what really makes a difference to the special places that we look after.

 Living and working together for a week you'll get the chance to build great friendships based on mutual experiences and interests.
 Our teams often have a great sense of team spirit and you can pick the brains of our expert staff who'll guide you every step of the way.